yohanesws/amq-example/helloworld-mdb-jdg/README.md

-helloworld-mdb: Helloworld Using an MDB (Message-Driven Bean)
+helloworld-mdb: Helloworld Using an MDB (Message-Driven Bean) and Jboss Data Grid with JBOSS A-MQ and EAP
 ============================================================
 Author: Serge Pagop, Andy Taylor, Jeff Mesnil
 Level: Intermediate